 1. Choose Your Elopement Wedding Date

 One of the first steps to getting married in the alps is choosing your elopement wedding date.
 Most vendors will require you to have a set date before booking.
 If you aren’t sure when, check out the section of this guide above that talks about the best times of year to get married in the alps!
 One of the most important factors is to consider what type of scenery and activities you want on your day.
 Still feeling stuck?
-Contact us to schedule your free consultation call and we can help give you our expert opinion based on your vision!
+Contact me to schedule your free consultation call and I can help give you my expert opinion based on your vision!

 2. Book Your Alps Wedding Photographer

 Booking your alps Wedding Photographer or Photography Team is one of the most important vendors you’ll want to secure early on!
-As your alps wedding and elopement photographers, our services are so much more than showing up to take your photos.
-We help our booked couples every step of the way from providing exclusive planning guides, helping you choose the perfect elopement location, navigating what to pack, and building your elopement wedding timeline.
-We’re your local adventure experts!
-Don’t hesitate to get in touch with us, no matter how early on you are in exploring what your dream day can look like.
-We can help guide you through finding that vision!
+As your alps wedding and elopement photographer, my services are so much more than showing up to take your photos.
+I help every booked couple each step of the way from providing exclusive planning guides, helping you choose the perfect elopement location, navigating what to pack, and building your elopement wedding timeline.
+I'm your local adventure expert!
+Don’t hesitate to get in touch with me, no matter how early on you are in exploring what your dream day can look like.
+I can help guide you through finding that vision!

 3. Brainstorm What You Want Your Day to Look Like